 - How to present a job talk

-Graduate students and postdoctoral scholars may request a classroom observation from a representative from the Center for Teaching and Learning.
+Teaching Assistants, Graduate Student Instructors, and Postdocs who are teaching can request a classroom observation from the TA and Future Faculty team.
 Classroom observations provide confidential, formative feedback, and are conducted by either a CTL faculty member or an experienced, trained Graduate Teaching Fellow.
 Research on the benefits of receiving feedback about your teaching reveals that those receive feedback experience less anxiety about teaching and receive higher student evaluations of instruction (Bell & Mladenovic, 2007).

-- Request a classroom observation by filling out the classroom observation request form at least 2 weeks before you wish the observer to visit your class.
+- Submit the classroom observation request form at least 2 weeks before you wish the observer to visit your class.
 After we receive your form, the CTL representative who will conduct your observation will establish pre-observation communication with you to introduce themselves and request a copy of your lesson plan for the class period to be observed.

 - At least 2 days before the observation, send your observer a lesson plan that includes: a) your learning goals for this lesson, b) how you will assess these learning goals, c) agenda/plan for the lesson including time allocations.
 If you need assistance writing learning goals or a lesson plan, request a separate consultation first.